Nandini Layout

 Nandini Layout was a village before it was converted into a residential area and is located in west Bangalore.
 It is 7 km from Majestic.
 It is famous for parks.
 Adjacent to the Main Bus stand is the Nandini Layout Central Park, also known as Circular Park, as it is circular in shape and is concentrically surrounded by roads.
 Nandini Layout is surrounded by Peenya, Kurubarahalli, Mahalakshmi Layout and Yeswanthpur.
 It is known as the Ooty of Bangalore for its trees and greenery.
+Moreover, the number of parks in the area is so much so that it remains famous for the same.
+Nandini Layout's connection to Singapore is more than just a passing comparison, it was a foundational vision of its creator.
+Often referred to by locals as "Singapore Colony" or "Gundu Rao Colony," the area was specifically modeled after urban planning seen in Singapore during the 1980s.